 What do RC/HC Talent Pipeline members benefit from?

-Members of the RC/HC Talent Pipeline will be offered opportunities to develop their knowledge, competencies, and experience across the pillars of the United Nations’ work (development, peace & security, human rights, humanitarian) and across programme, policy and coordination roles.
+Members of the RC/HC Talent Pipeline will be offered opportunities to develop their knowledge, competencies, and exposure to the RC and HC roles as well as across the pillars of the United Nations’ work (development, peace & security, human rights, humanitarian).

 These may include :